pbyenstuen/chatclub/README.md

 ## PG6301 Web Development and API Design - EXAM

----
+Chatclub is an application where you can create fake users (called Chatters), and use these to communicate between each other through Websockets.

-Chatclub is an application where you can create fake users (called Chatters), and use these to communicate between each other.
+...at least that was the plan.

-Note:
+I was not able to finish this application the way I intended, as I found the exam topic to be especially challenging and somewhat ambiguous in the way is was described.
+Throughout the development I found myself switching routes many times and never felt sure about where I was heading, because I was not sure what I was asked to do.
+This combined with the limited time has led the project to become a collection of demonstrations rather than a full-fledged application.

-I do have functionality for creating real local users, and I could have used those for the chatting part, but I chose to follow the exam description the way I interpreted it, e.g. having one authenticated user being able to register more users in the system.
+What it turned out to be is an application where users, upon authenticating themselves, are able to create, edit and delete Chatters, but those cannot be used for messaging.
+Instead, you (the authenticated user) can communicate with other clients in a chat room that broadcasts messages to all connected clients.

 ### How to run